Duke Admission Requirements

 Chances of getting into Duke University

 How hard is it to get into Duke and can I get accepted?
-The school has a 10% acceptance rate ranking it #1 in North Carolina for lowest rate of acceptance.
-Last year, 3,261 out of 33,077 applicants were admitted making Duke an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
-Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
-Of those applicants who were admitted, 54% enrolled.
+The school has a 9% acceptance rate ranking it #1 in North Carolina for lowest rate of acceptance.
+Last year, 3,189 out of 35,786 applicants were admitted making Duke an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
+Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
+Duke University typically accepts and attracts "A-" average high school students.
+Of those applicants who were admitted, 55% enrolled.
 With over half of admitted students enrolling, acceptance by Duke University is a prized outcome for many students.
-Most incoming freshmen graduated in the top ten percent of their high school class.

 Duke SAT Scores